sople1/AudioMate/README.md

 # Easy audio control for your Mac.

 Control all your audio devices from the status bar, receive system notifications when relevant events happen on your audio devices and more.
+For more information, please visit [AudioMate's website](http://audiomateapp.com).

 <img src="https://github.com/sonicbee9/AudioMate/raw/develop/Docs/AudioMate.png" class="center">